How To Recognize Summer Depression And What You Can Do To Manage It

 If your symptoms of summer depression make it difficult to leave home for therapy, you might benefit from online therapy.
 Research has demonstrated online therapy to be effective for a number of conditions, including depression and anxiety.

-With online therapy, you can obtain personalized, professional help without having to go to a therapist’s office.
+With online therapy, you can obtain personalized help from a mental health professional without having to go to a therapist’s office.
 In fact, sessions can be held from the comfort of your own home or wherever you have an internet connection, which can be especially helpful if getting out in the heat makes your symptoms worse.
 Online therapy also tends to be more affordable than in-office therapy, and it often allows for more flexible hours as your schedule changes during the summer months.

 Takeaway